 Home survey documents

 Your lender may ask for any survey documents you have, to ensure your property can serve as adequate collateral for the loan.
 A home survey examines your property to make sure that the information on the title or deed is accurate.
+A survey often includes a description of the property and may include a map or diagram.
 Inaccuracies can mean that you own less property than expected, or could result in other issues that affect the value of your real estate.

 As with any loan application, you’ll need to provide personal identification.
 The lender uses this information to check your credit, and make sure you’re a good candidate for a loan.

-A driver’s license is a common piece of identification that lenders can use to confirm your identity.
+A driver’s license is a common piece of identification that lenders can use to confirm your identity and age.
+The latter is important because reverse mortgages are available only to homeowners 62 or older.

 Social Security card